Ph.D. Candidate | New Southern Studies and Print Culture | Florida Atlantic University

 Charlie Gleek is a Ph.D. candidate in the Comparative Studies Program at Florida Atlantic University, under the direction of Dr. Taylor Hagood.
 Overtly interdisciplinary by training, Charlie’s scholarly concentration focuses on the print culture of Southern literature during the late-capitalist period.
-His dissertation project, “Southern Fringes: The Role of Paratext in Larry Brown's Short Fiction" demonstrates the ways in which paratext point to the material and social conditions that make Brown's short stories possible which in turn, and in turn, provides a context for audience interpretation of the text Charlie’s most recent teaching experience includes undergraduate courses in the Dorothy F. Schmidt College of Arts and Letters’ Interdisciplinary Studies program, the Department of English, and the Department of History.
+His dissertation project, “Southern Fringes: The Role of Paratext in Larry Brown's Short Fiction" demonstrates how paratext points to the material and social conditions that make Brown's short stories possible which in turn, and in turn, provides a context for understanding Southern literatures and cultural spaces.
+Charlie’s most recent teaching experience includes undergraduate courses in the Dorothy F. Schmidt College of Arts and Letters’ Interdisciplinary Studies program, the Department of English, and the Department of History.
 Charlie also works as a Program Assistant in the College's School of Interdisciplinary Studies, as well as an academic mentor for school-age professional ballet students at The HARID Conservatory.

 Charlie Gleek is a veteran academic professional with more than fifteen years of research, classroom, and administrative experience in universities, secondary schools, not-for-profit, and professional organizations around the world.
 Charlie is looking to work in collaborative learning environments: from arts-focused, experiential-learning, or globally-oriented secondary educational institutions to university departments with American Studies, English and Literature, Ethnic and Multicultural Studies, Interdisciplinary Studies , and Southern Studies programs.